We all do it. Most of us are guilty of procrastinating. And we all have times when we wish to stop procrastinating and putting things off.

 Are you an early bird?
 Night owl?
 Middle-of-the-dayer?
 (That is a type!).

 We all have times when we are at our most productive and creative.
-Use that time to do your work that requires the most brainpower.
+Use that time to do the work that requires the most brainpower.

 2. Just get started